Canon 2000D vs Nikon D5600

 It is notable that the D5600 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

 Both the 2000D and the D5600 are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the 2000D followed on from the Canon 1300D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 2000D and D5600 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Nikon D5600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Nikon D5600?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 2000D: